petercossey/product-data-generator/README.md

 Generates sample product data for the BigCommerce v2 CSV importer.
 The script creates a CSV file with realistic product names, descriptions, and other attributes according to specified business rules.

+## Disclaimer

+This program is provided as-is, without any warranties or guarantees of any kind, express or implied.
+It is intended as a proof of concept only.
+The authors accept no liability for any data loss or other damages resulting from its use.

+## AI Attribution

+Significant portions of this codebase were generated with the assistance of AI coding tools.
+While efforts have been made to verify the code's functionality, users should review and test thoroughly before use in any critical environments.

 ## Setup

 1. Clone this repository: